gruppe-adler/grad-leaveNotes/README.md

 ### Via `npm`
 _for details about what npm is and how to use it, look it up on [npmjs.com](https://www.npmjs.com/)_

-1. Install package `grad-leaveNotes` : `npm install --save grad-listbuymenu`
+1. Install package `grad-leaveNotes` : `npm install --save grad-leaveNotes`
 2. Prepend your mission's `description.ext` with `#define MODULES_DIRECTORY node_modules`
 3. Append the following lines of code to the `description.ext`: